 All of this is total insanity.
 These companies are leaving hundreds (in some cases thousands) of low-cost leads on the table!

 Why not make their loss your gain?

-I think some smart people at Google must have come up with this as a way to convine wall street that PPC has no where to go but up.
-The scenario make sense in theory, but this is an instance where theory and life diverge sharply.
+I think some smart people at Google must have come up with this as a way to convince Wall Street that PPC has nowhere to go but up.
+The scenario makes sense in theory, but this is an instance where theory and life diverge sharply.
 The reality is that there are WAY too many stupid people and stupid internet marketing companies for this to ever represent reality.

 It’s a joke.